FAQs

 Q: What are some examples of universities that seniors are accepted into?

-A: Students have been accepted into such universities as Cornell, Brown, Dartmouth, University of Chicago, Wesleyan, UCLA, UC Berkeley, UCI, UCSD, UCSB, UCSC, Boston University, Reed College, Hampden-Sydney College, George Washington, USC, Cal State Northridge (and all other CSUs), Southern New Hampshire University, Occidental College, Loyola Marymount University, Pepperdine, and more.
+A: Scholars have been accepted into such universities as Cornell, Brown, Dartmouth, University of Chicago, Wesleyan, UCLA, UC Berkeley, UCI, UCSD, UCSB, UCSC, Boston University, Reed College, Hampden-Sydney College, George Washington, USC, Cal State Northridge (and all other CSUs), Southern New Hampshire University, Occidental College, Loyola Marymount University, Pepperdine, and more.
 For more information on all Pilibos has to offer, view our School Profile.